 An atoll is of a different kind.
 They are not made of solid material, but of sand and coral rubble.
 There is an interaction between building up sand and removing it by the tides.
-This means there is a dynamics going on with the sea level: atolls rise and fall with it.
+This means there is a dynamics going on: atolls rise and fall with it.
 When the sea level falls, more of the atoll is exposed to wind.
 Because of the erosion the atoll lowers.
-When sea level rises the flow of sandy material will increase and the atoll will grow.
+When sea level rises, the flow of sandy material will increase and the atoll will grow.

 In the last decades Kiribati indeed grew.
 Even according to the Kiribati wiki:

 However, sea-level rise may not necessarily inundate Kiribati.
 Paul Kench at the University of Auckland in New Zealand and Arthur Webb at the South Pacific Applied Geoscience Commission in Fiji released a study in 2010 on the dynamic response of reef islands to sea level rise in the central Pacific.
 Kiribati was mentioned in the study, and Webb and Kench found that the three major urbanized islands in Kiribati -Betio, Bairiki and Nanikai- increased by 30% (36 hectares), 16.3% (5.8 hectares) and 12.5% (0.8 hectares), respectively